vaadin/web-components/packages/vaadin-combo-box/README.md

 Vaadin components use the Lumo theme by default.

-To use Material theme, import the correspondent file from material folder.
+To use the Material theme, import the correspondent file from the `theme/material` folder.

-## The file structure for Vaadin components

-- `src/vaadin-combo-box.html`
-- `src/vaadin-combo-box-light.html`

-  Unstyled components.

-- `theme/lumo/vaadin-combo-box.html`
-- `theme/lumo/vaadin-combo-box-light.html`
+## Entry points

-  Components with Lumo theme.
+- The components with the Lumo theme:

-- `theme/material/vaadin-combo-box.html`
-- `theme/material/vaadin-combo-box-light.html`
+  `theme/lumo/vaadin-combo-box.html`
+  `theme/lumo/vaadin-combo-box-light.html`

-  Components with Material theme.
+- The components with the Material theme:

-- `vaadin-combo-box.html`
-- `vaadin-combo-box-light.html`
+  `theme/material/vaadin-combo-box.html`
+  `theme/material/vaadin-combo-box-light.html`

-  Alias for theme/lumo/vaadin-combo-box.html
+- Alias for `theme/lumo/vaadin-combo-box.html`
-  theme/lumo/vaadin-combo-box-light.html
+  `theme/lumo/vaadin-combo-box-light.html`

+  `vaadin-combo-box.html`
+  `vaadin-combo-box-light.html`

 ## Running demos and tests in browser